torvalds/linux/Documentation/userspace-api/ioctl/ioctl-number.rst

 a GET_FOO ioctl would be _IOR, although the kernel would actually write data to user space.

-The first argument to _IO, _IOW, _IOR, or _IOWR is an identifying letter
-or number from the table below.
+The first argument to the macros is an identifying letter or number from the table below.
 Because of the large number of drivers, many drivers share a partial letter with other drivers.

 If you are writing a driver for a new device and need a letter, pick an unused block with enough room for expansion: 32 to 256 ioctl commands